telerik/kendo-ui-core/docs/AngularJS/introduction.md

     </script>
 ```

-#### Specify Options from Controller in AngularJS
+#### Specifying Options from Controller

-The example below demonstrates how to specify options form the `controller` in AngularJS projects.
+The following example demonstrates how to specify options form the `controller` in AngularJS projects.

 ###### Example